Context Rot Is Silently Killing Your Claude Code Sessions — Here's How I Fixed It

 claude-code-context-sync focuses on multi-window context synchronization — saving and resuming context across different windows.
 Useful for a different workflow, but no automatic detection or clearing.

 The gap: every project solves one or two parts of the problem.
 None connect all four: automatic detection → structured handover → tmux clear → continuation injection.
 That's the closed loop I couldn't find and had to build.
+The full implementation is open source on GitHub — including the hook chain, lock mechanism, and handover templates.

 There are also multiple open feature requests on the Anthropic Claude Code repositoryasking for native solutions to this problem — fromcontext window reset without session restarttosession handoff and continuity supporttocontext management CLI flags.
 The original hook-based /clear request (#9118)was closed as NOT_PLANNED, and related issues likerestoring blocking Stop command hooks (#3656)and/clear breaking transcript hooks (#3046) remain open.
 The demand is clear.
 The supply, for now, is community workarounds.